Student engagement and understanding of materials is given more emphasis in today’s education over spoon feeding the facts.

 This includes bridge maps to teach relation between ideas, brace maps to break larger objects into smaller parts, flow maps to show sequence of events, multi-flow maps to show effects or causes of an event, tree maps to classify objects or ideas and more.

 These interesting charts are a great idea to give a detailed overview or explanation of a science topic.
 Teachers use it to interactively teach areas such as scientific methods, types of energy, plant life cycle, states of matter, mixtures and solutions, force & motion and more.

-To make the whole idea interesting, teacher brings variations such as black and white charts, coloured ones; fill in the blank models, and full page anchor charts for large classrooms.
+To make the whole idea interesting, the teacher brings variations such as black and white charts, colored ones; fill in the blank models, and full-page anchor charts for large classrooms.